-The Capital Market Authority ("CMA") granted approval for the establishment of the Fund on 23 Rabi' al-Awwal 1444H (corresponding to 19 October 2022).
-On 22 Rabi Al-Akhir 1444H (Corresponding to 16 November 2022) the Fund completed its unit offering,. and the units of the Fund were listed on the Saudi stock exchange ("Tadawul") on 8 Rajab 1444H (corresponding to 30 January 2023) and the Fund commenced its formal operations.
-Accordingly, the first financial period for the Fund is from 30 January 2023 to 31 December 2023.
-These are the first financial statements of the Fund prepared for the period from 30 January 2023 to 31 December 2023.
+The CMA granted approval for the establishment of the Fund on 23 Rabi' al-Awwal 1444H (corresponding to 19 October 2022).
+On 22 Rabi Al-Akhir 1444H (corresponding to 16 November 2022) the Fund completed its unit offering, and the units of the Fund were listed on the Saudi stock exchange ("Tadawul") on 8 Rajab 1444H (corresponding to 30 January 2023) and the Fund commenced its formal operations.
+Accordingly, the comparative information presented in these financial statements covers the period from 30 January 2023 to 31 December 2023, being the first financial period of the fund.

-As per terms and conditions of the Fund, the initial term of the Fund is 99 years which is extendable on the discretion of the Fund Manager for a similar term with the approval of unitholders, the Fund's Board and the Capital Market Authority ("CMA")
+As per terms and conditions of the Fund, the initial term of the Fund is 99 years which is extendable on the discretion of the Fund Manager for a similar term with the approval of unitholders, the Fund's Board and the CMA.